aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-viewer/_index.md

 ```

 ## **Create Thumbnail from Slide in Notes Slides View**
-To generate the thumbnail of any desired slide in Notes Slide View using title: Aspose.Slides for Android via Java:
+To generate the thumbnail of any desired slide in Notes Slide View using Aspose.Slides for Android via Java:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class.
 1. Obtain the reference of any desired slide by using its ID or index.